0xAungkon/SourceFold/README.md

-# SourceCompact - A Ultimate Tool For Vive Coders / Old School to utilize AI
+# SourceFold - A Ultimate Tool For Vive Coders / Old School to utilize AI

-**SourceCompact** is a utility tool that collapses an entire codebase into a single file.
+**SourceFold** is a utility tool that collapses an entire codebase into a single file.
 This is especially useful for feeding source code into AI models or LLMs that require full context in a linear, compact format.

 <img src="static/images/gui.png" alt="Output 1" width="600"/>
 <img src="static/images/output1.png" alt="Output 1" width="600"/>